 Results of skin testing have proven to be more accurate than blood testing in diagnosing allergies.
 This is a safe, minimally invasive, easily interpreted, simple in-office procedure where a very small amount of a specific allergen or allergens selected by the allergist based on your medical history (such as pollen, dust mite, animal dander, mold, and/or foods) is introduced.
 The allergen is introduced through an indention or “prick” on the surface of the skin.

 Allergy skin tests are not painful.
-This type of testing uses needles that barely penetrate the skin's surface.
-There is no bleeding.
-You may feel mild, momentary discomfort.
+This type of testing uses plastic devices that barely penetrate the skin’s surface.

 Following the skin prick test on the back/forearm, some patients may also receive intradermal testing, where a small amount of the allergen is injected under the skin of the arm to see if it causes a reaction.